Seniha Sultan: Early life

 Seniha Sultan was born on 5 December 1851 in the Çırağan Palace.
 Her father was Sultan Abdulmejid I and her mother was Nalandil Hanım.
 She was the eldest child of her mother.
-She had a younger brother Şehzade Mehmed Abdüssamed, one year younger than her and a younger sister Şehime Sultan three years younger than her.
+She had a brother Şehzade Mehmed Abdüssamed, one year younger than her and a sister Şehime Sultan, three years younger than her.
 Both her siblings died in infancy.
 Her father died when Seniha was ten and her mother died when she was fourteen.

 Marriage

-In 1876, her half-brother Sultan Abdul Hamid II betrothed her to Asaf Mahmud Celaleddin Pasha, a man who was two years her junior and who had a promising future, and the son of Grand Admiral Damat Gürcü Halil Rifat Pasha.
+In 1876, her half-brother Sultan Abdul Hamid II betrothed her to Asaf Mahmud Celaleddin Pasha, who was two years her junior, had a promising future, and was the son of Grand Admiral Damat Gürcü Halil Rifat Pasha.
 Her dowry was prepared with her half-sisters Behice Sultan, Mediha Sultan and Naile Sultan.
 The marriage contract was concluded on 5 December 1876 at the Yıldız Palace.
-However, the wedding was delayed because of the death of her elder sister Behice Sultan, sick with tuberculosis since childhood and to which Seniha had been very close, constantly writing her affectionate letters.
+However, the wedding was delayed because of the death of her elder sister Behice Sultan, who had been sick with tuberculosis since childhood and to whom Seniha had been very close, constantly writing her affectionate letters.
 The wedding finally took place on 10 February 1877.
 In 1879, she gave birth to her first son Sultanzade Sabahaddin Bey, and a year later to her second son Sultanzade Ahmed Lütfullâh Bey.

-Among Seniha's ladies-in-waiting was Resan Hanım, who would later become one of the consorts of her half-brother Murad V. Her other two ladies, Dilaviz Hanim and Zeliha Vasfıcihan Hanım, married Murad's son Şehzade Mehmed Selaheddin instead.
+Among Seniha's ladies-in-waiting was Resan Hanım, who would later become one of the consorts of her half-brother Murad V. Her other two ladies, Dilaviz Hanim and Zeliha Vasfıcihan Hanım, married Murad's son Şehzade Mehmed Selaheddin.